CDLUC3/ezid/templates/doc/apidoc.2.rst

 curl examples
 -------------

-The EZID API can be exercised using the curl_ command line tool.
+The EZID API can be exercised using the curl_ `\ `:ext-icon: command line tool.
 The following examples assume metadata is UTF-8 encoded throughout.

 To get identifier metadata, obtaining text formatted as described in `Request & response bodies`_ above: